hindu-comm/weblogs/non-hindu/doTheMath/2024/06/2024-06-18_brace-for-peak-impact.md

 | 2064   | **2034** | 2021   | 2035   | 2037   | 2055    | **2034**    |
 | 1.1 TW | 8.8 TW   | 3.7 TW | 1.5 TW | 3.9 TW | 0.3 TW  | **19.0 TW** |

 The change from the previous case is not dramatic, because peak power is so close-at-hand that medical conditions don’t change drastically from the “flat” model in ten years’ time.
-Still, we’re down to **a decade away** from now!
-The peak power in the last two cases is only a few percent higher than what we pump out today, so that *life right now* could pretty-much be what the peak feels like.
+Still, we’re down to **a decade away** from now!+++(5)+++ The peak power in the last two cases is only a few percent higher than what we pump out today, so that *life right now* could pretty-much be what the peak feels like.
 It’s that odd moment near the crest of the roller coaster, when the basic contours of the experience are about to change entirely.

 As an aside, if you noticed and are concerned by the strange result that Northern America moves one year *later* by reversing the trend (and other counter-intuitive changes in earlier cases), it’s due to the fact that the “survival” model I extracted from U.N. projections simultaneously accounts for migration, so that the reversal in this case reflects an uptick in (past) immigration.